SusannaDiV/decision-tree/README.md

 *node2 node7 cond7 node8 cond8 node9 cond9 .......*

-In our Test.txt file, the exmaple input is as follows:
+In our Test.txt file, the example input is as follows:

 *Age_1*